 In most instances where foundations require online applications, the long text fields will indicate the word count limitations.
 Please see the online application help document or the specific foundation's application for more detail.
 Answers will be truncated if they exceed the recommended word limit.

-If you still have questions after reading the foundation's regional procedures document, you may reach out via email to the state-specific office managing that foundation.
-You can also reach out directly to the bank contact noted within each of the regional procedures attachments.
+If you still have questions after reading the foundation's regional procedures document, you may reach out directly to the bank contact noted within each of the regional procedures attachments.

 We regret that we cannot respond to individual inquiries regarding the status of applications and appreciate your patience with the process.
 You will be notified in writing of the status of your application by each foundation's respective notification date.

-Within Bank of America, there are 2 distinct groups that distribute charitable grants to the community: The Bank of America Charitable Foundation and the private foundations that are under management at U.S. Trust.
+Within Bank of America, there are 2 distinct groups that distribute charitable grants to the community: The Bank of America Charitable Foundation and the private foundations that are under management at Private Bank.
 The 2 groups have different grantmaking programs and application procedures, so you will need to research each separately.
-Learn more about The Bank of America Charitable Foundation.
+Learn more about the Bank of America Charitable Foundation

-The Philanthropic Solutions group at U.S. Trust delivers a comprehensive suite of investment and charitable management services to help individuals and institutions build and sustain their missions.
+The Philanthropic Solutions group delivers a comprehensive suite of investment and charitable management services to help individuals and institutions build and sustain their missions.
 Many individuals and families establish private foundations as the cornerstones upon which they build their philanthropic legacies.
-Bank of America, N.A. serves as trustee, co-trustee or agent for more than 3,000 private foundations nationally (as of May 31, 2016).
+Bank of America, N.A. serves as trustee, co-trustee or agent for more than 4,000 private foundations nationally (as of June, 2020).
 When a grant is awarded, it is a grant directly from the respective private foundation to which you applied and not a grant from Bank of America.